John Hohenberg

 John Hohenberg (February 17, 1906 – August 6, 2000) was an American journalist and academic.
 During his journalism career from the 1920s to 1950s, Hohenberg primarily worked at the New York Evening Post and New York Journal-American.
 After gaining prominence as a foreign correspondent and early United Nations reporter, he began teaching at Columbia University in 1948, ultimately serving as a tenured full professor at the institution's Graduate School of Journalism from 1950 to 1974.
 From 1954 onward, he served concurrently as the first administrator of the Pulitzer Prizes, retaining this position for two additional years at the request of the Pulitzer Board after taking emeritus status.
 In 1976, he received a Pulitzer Prize Special Citation upon retiring from his administrative role.

 Early life and education

-Hohenberg was born in a tenement on the Lower East Side of Manhattan.
+Hohenberg was born Jacob S. Hohenberg in a tenement on the Lower East Side of Manhattan.
 When he was one and a half, he and his family relocated to Seattle, where they remained throughout his childhood and adolescence.
-He briefly attended the University of Washington as an engineering major during the early 1920s before pursuing a journalistic career and returning to New York, where he received a B.Litt. from Columbia University's Journalism School (which then only conferred undergraduate degrees) in 1927.
+He attended the University of Washington as an engineering major from 1922 to 1924 before pursuing a journalistic career and returning to New York, where he received a B.Litt. from Columbia University's Journalism School (which then only conferred undergraduate degrees) in 1927.
 The following year, Hohenberg completed non-degree graduate studies at the University of Vienna on a Pulitzer Traveling Fellowship, presaging his later involvement with the awards program.